 Tastes differ - in cars as much as in cuisine.
 If a brand wants to achieve global importance, it must be capable of adapting to the unique conditions of particular countries and cultures.
 Historically, Škoda has never shied away from creating special variants designed for exotic and distant markets.
-Among these lesser-known yet historically fascinating models are the Trekka, Kamyonet, and Skopak.

 A legacy of innovation and dedication - Constantly pushing boundaries is deeply rooted in Škoda's DNA.
 This is demonstrated by numerous successful record-breaking attempts, setting new benchmarks for others, as well as by original, even seemingly crazy ideas, some of which have found their way into the Guinness World Records.